CiscoDevNet/terraform-provider-intersight/website/docs/d/iam_user.html.markdown

 # Data Source: intersight_iam_user
 The Intersight account user.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_iam_user.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `client_ip_address`:(string) IP address from which the user last logged in to Intersight.
 * `email`:(string) Email of the user.
 Users are added to Intersight using the email configured in the IdP.